Lihat Artikel Lainnya

 • They help track activity, support audits, and lay the foundation for financial statements like balance sheets and cash flow reports.

-• Types of journal entries include sales, adjusting, compound, and reversing entries, each serving specific accounting needs.
+• Types of journal entries include sales, adjusting, compound, and reversing entries, each serving specific accounting needs, which can also be called special journal.

 • HashMicro Accounting Software automates journal entries, saves time, and provides real-time insights to simplify financial management.